m4dh0rs3/pyc/README.md

 ## Technical

-## People
+## Contributors

-- Author Angelo Alessandro Mazzotti (game registered 01.2018)

-This is a private clone of Polycentrics, a game by Angelo Mazotti.
+This is a private clone of [Polycentrics](https://www.polycentrics.com/), a game by `Angelo Alessandro Mazzotti` (game registered 01.2018).
 The original was implemented by `OrionLab` and published by [GAMMAGRAPHICS SRLS](https://www.gammagraphics.eu/)